radumarias/rencfs/README.md

 [![Zulip](https://img.shields.io/badge/zulip-join_chat-brightgreen.svg?label=Zulip)](https://rencfs.zulipchat.com)

 > ⚠️ **Warning**
-> ***This is early in development.
+> ***This is still under development.
 Please do not use it with sensitive data just yet.
 Please wait for a stable release.
 > It's mostly ideal for experimental and learning projects.***